You are getting referrals. You are showing up on social. People are saying amazing things about you in DMs and group threads.

 If you are cringing every time you share your own URL, that is your intuition telling you something important.
 Your website should feel like walking into a room where everything is exactly how you want it.
 Not a room you are apologizing for.

-And here is what I want you to hear.
+Here's what I want you to hear.
 That cringe is not a character flaw.
 It is a sign that you have outgrown something.
 That is a good thing.
 It means you are ready for what comes next.

 4. Your Site Looks Like Every Other Site in Your Industry

 There is nothing wrong with minimalism when it is intentional.
-But if your website looks like everyone else's because you followed a trend instead of building something rooted in your actual brand strategy, you are blending in.
+But if your website looks like everyone else's because you followed a trend instead of building something rooted in your brand strategy, you are blending in.
 And blending in is the opposite of being remembered.

 That is not about being loud for the sake of being loud.
 It is about being intentional.
 A website built on strategy stands out because it was designed to.